antosubash/blog/src/_posts/docker/part-4-prepare-and-deploy-microservice-in-docker.md

 ## Intro

 In this post we will prepare the microservice project for deployment and deploy it to the docker swarm.
-I'm going to use this [Sample microservice application](/posts/abp-microservice-series)
+I'm going to use this [Sample microservice application](/posts/abp-microservice-series) you can find the repo [here](https://github.com/antosubash/Tasky)

 ## Update the github actions